doctorfree/MusicPlayerPlus/README.md

 simple to understand and administer fashion.
 We wish to make the difficult easy.
 Also, to make some cool looking powerful stuff happen from the command-line in a character-based environment.

+### Requirements

+MusicPlayerPlus is compiled and packaged for installation on:

+- Arch Linux (x86_64)
+- CentOS Linux (x86_64)
+- Fedora Linux (x86_64)
+- Raspberry Pi OS (armhf)
+- Ubuntu Linux (amd64)

+Memory and storage requirements depend upon the size of the music library.

+With a moderate sized music library, the Music Player Daemon can exceed a 2GB memory capacity.
+Therefore, 4GB or more of memory is recommended.

+Storage should be sized to adequately host what will likely be a growing music library.
+Plan ahead and leave your library room to grow.
+A few hundred Gigabytes of storage might suffice for some music libraries but a Terabyte or more will provide room to grow.
+Testing is performed on systems with 4GB RAM and 2TB storage using a 600GB music library.

+Essentia metadata extraction, Blissify similarity analysis, and transcoding all consume significant CPU resources.
+Testing has been performed on systems with the following CPU resources:

+- 8 x Intel(R) Core(TM) i7-7700K CPU @ 4.20GHz
+- 2 x Intel(R) Celeron(R) CPU G1840 @ 2.80GHz
+- 4 x ARMv7 Processor rev 3 (v7l)

+All of these processors were able to handle significant loads.
+However, import, metadata extraction, and transcoding are all much quicker on the 8 x Intel(R) Core(TM) i7-7700K CPU @ 4.20GHz system.
+Although not necessary, these infrequent operations consume much less time on a more powerful CPU.

 ### MusicPlayerPlus Commands